microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.setTimeout

 Changes the timeout for the test.
+Learn more about [various timeouts](./test-timeouts.md).

 ```js js-flavor=js
 const { test, expect } = require('@playwright/test');